simylein/minecraft-server/README.md

 ## server.properties

-If you would like to costumize your server further have a look at your server.properties file.
+If you would like to customize your server further have a look at your server.properties file.

 ```
 nano server.properties